-If Family Members otherwise become aware that their loved one has symptoms of Coronavirus, they should immediately contact their Client Services Manager.
+If Family Members otherwise become aware that their loved one has symptoms of COVID-19, they should immediately contact their Client Services Manager.

 Q: What is Family & Nursing Care’s policy regarding a Caregiver who becomes ill due to COVID-19?

 The health and safety of our Clients, Caregivers and Staff are of utmost concern to us.
-Should your caregiver test COVID +, his/her doctor will likely instruct them to quarantine for 14 days.
-We will arrange coverage for you during this time.
+Should your Caregiver test positive for COVID-19, his/her doctor will likely instruct them to quarantine for 14 days.
+We will arrange alternate coverage for you during this time.
 Caregivers can safely return to work after they have tested negative for COVID-19 or when provided a health clearance from their health care professional.

 Family & Nursing Care has implemented a plan to support Caregivers in the event they are diagnosed with COVID-19.
 With proper documentation, Family & Nursing Care will pay sick leave to affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.